alanpaterson82/django-rest/README.md

 All of the above issues were initially resolved by removing DEV - 1 from the config vars in Heroku.

-- Heroku does not appear to be deploying correctly - all of my amended code is showing on the frontend but does not appear to be pulling through to Heroku or updating at the backend
-- My Cloudinary structure is incorrect but has now been resolved - this was also contributing to broken image links
+- My Cloudinary structure was incorrect but has now been resolved - this was also contributing to broken image links
-- The Admin page is no longer styled when deployed via Heroku and since deploying for the final time I can no longer access the backend
-- There are ongoing issues with the CRUD functionality on the post detail page - the option to edit and delete posts is not available and the avatar image link is broken - there is an ongoing disconnection between posts and their owners

 <br>